 You get great vocals on both but on the Merlin, those quad BAs kick in offering a more complex staging presentation and better instrumental presence.
 In some ways, it makes the Dorado sound that bit darker in the mids.

 Treble performance on both is excellent though again you just have a slight edge to Merlin’s quad-BA design in terms of air.
 I do have to insert a caveat at this stage, it will only sound open and clean if you use a better cable than the stock Plastics One cable.

 Otherwise, the Dorado stock cable produces better clarity and articulation.
 With a good silver cable, the Merlin can compete though the very top end belongs to the Dorado in terms of refinement.

 Mids on the Martian are actually fairly balanced with a slightly forward vocal presence.
-It doesn’t have the same dips as the Dorado and not quite as thick sounding but it is clean and clear all the same.
-Vocals on the Dorado are thicker and warmer sounding with better texture.
+It doesn’t have the same dips as the Dorado and is not quite as thick sounding but it is clean and clear all the same.
+The vocals on the Dorado are thicker and warmer sounding with better texture.

 Neither show any noise or background hiss across a wide variety of DAPs such as the iBasso DX200, Cayin i5, AK240, and AK380.